resthub/resthub.org/spring-stack.rst

 	</project>

-The available RESThub dependencies are the following
+RESThub dependencies are available on Maven Central :

 .. code-block:: xml